student-IH-labs-and-stuff/BER-DAFT-MAR21/Project/final_project/final_project_cheatsheet/final_project_cheat_sheet.md

 * [Python graph gallery](https://python-graph-gallery.com/all-charts/).
 A vast collection of matplotlib based (seaborn, matplotlib, pandas, etc.) plots with their respective code snippets.
 If you need a plot, pick one, check the code, copy-paste it and change it according to your needs
 * [80 Data Visualization examples using location data and maps](https://carto.com/blog/eighty-data-visualizations-examples-using-location-data-maps/)
 * [From Data to Viz - The ultimate guide to plotting](https://www.data-to-viz.com/), click the plot symbols to get Python code snippets shown
+* [Makeover Monday] (https://www.makeovermonday.co.uk/) , look at weekly project topics, access data sources and see how others visualised it
+* [information is beautiful] (https://informationisbeautiful.net/) , what can we add to the title ?
+* [storytelling with data] (https://www.storytellingwithdata.com/blog), the SWD challenge blog - highly recommended

 # 3. Presentations